edgarbarrero/metrics-backend/README.md

 ## The challenge

 We want a Front-end + Backend application that allows you to post and visualize metrics.
 Each metric will have a Timestamp, name, and value.
 The metrics will be shown in a timeline and must show averages per minute/hour/day.
 The metrics will be persisted in the database.

+You can find the Front-end app in https://github.com/edgarbarrero/metrics-frontend